Level of measurement

 Ordinal variables

-The ordinal level of measurement is the next higher level, it contains nominal information, only with the difference that a ranking can be formed, therefore the term ranking scale is often used.
-In these cases, however, the distances between the values are not interpretable, so it is not possible to make a statement about the absolute distance between two values.
+The ordinal level of measurement is the next higher level, it also contains nominal information, only with the difference that a ranking can be formed.
+The term ranking scale is hence often used.
+In these cases, the distances between the values are not interpretable, so it is not possible to make a statement about the absolute distance between two values.
 A classic representative of the ordinal scale are school grades, here a ranking can be formed, but it cannot be said that the distance between A and B is the same as the distance between B and C.

-- Next higher scale of measurement
+- Next higher scale of measurement.

-- "equal" and "unequal" or "greater" and "smaller" can be determined
+- "Equal" and "unequal", as well as "greater" and "smaller", can be determined.

-- There is a logical hierarchy of categories
+- There is a logical hierarchy of categories.

-- The distances between the numerical values are not equal, i.e. cannot be interpreted
+- The distances between the numerical values are not equal, i.e. cannot be interpreted.

 Examples: